 This third excerpt from John Polkinghorne’s chapter on “Motivated Belief” is about Jesus.
-He also sets readers up for a subsequent discussion of the Resurrection (which I will present in the next column), with a brief consideration of what he calls “the theological problem of miracle” (my italics).
+He also sets readers up for a subsequent discussion of the Resurrection (which I will present in the next column), with a brief consideration of what he calls “the theological problem of miracle”.
 Just one caveat: everything he talks about in this excerpt—and in the next one about the Resurrection—has been discussed at great length by many authors for many, many years.
 No one, not even a writer as eloquent and learned as Polkinghorne, can adequately summarize the complexity and wide range of that conversation in just a few pages.
 Polkinghorne himself has said more about this general topic elsewhere, and others have said a great deal more about it.
 These excerpts should be understood simply as short, accessible introductions to the attitudes and instincts of a “bottom-up thinker” on this crucial topic.

 My editorial policy for these excerpts is explained at the bottom of this post.